-The student will bring a paper copy of the form with them to the fieldwork site.
-The FWE will complete at the end of the week and review with the student.
+The student will bring a paper copy of the form to the fieldwork site.
+At the end of the week, the FWE will complete it and review it with the student.

-The student is responsible for turning the completed form in to the Academic Fieldwork Coordinator (AFWC).
+The student is responsible for turning the completed form into the Academic Fieldwork Coordinator (AFWC).
 A grade of Pass/Fail will be recorded by the AFWC.
 The final grade for Level I Fieldwork will be assigned by the AFWC or affiliated class instructor.

-The student must pass the Level I Fieldwork in order to pass the class with which it is associated, and to advance in the program.
+The student must pass the Level I Fieldwork in order to pass the class with which it is associated and to advance in the program.